-Back in 1990 sap boiling was started in David's farm house garage, and a springtime tradition was born.
+Back in 1990, sap boiling was started in David's farmhouse garage, and a springtime tradition was born.
 As time passed on, and the operation grew, family and friends came together to build what is now the current sap house.
-In the height of those days, 500 buckets were used to collect sap in the farms maple orchards.
-Trees were tapped along the farm road and even off site at friends properties.
+In the height of those days, 500 buckets were used to collect sap in the farm's maple orchards.
+Trees were tapped along the farm road and even off-site at friend's properties.
 Many long nights were spent around the steaming evaporator with plenty of good company and endless stories.
 Just like the weather changes, so did the seasons and the number of taps.
-Now in our 29th year, with a few that didn't pan out, a new seventh generation is lending a helping hand and are interested in the process of making maple syrup.
+Now in our 33rd year, with a few that didn't pan out, a new seventh generation is lending a helping hand and are interested in the process of making maple syrup.
 This year marks our second year of tubing to collect the maple sap.
 The efficiency that the tubing operation provides, is an amazing benefit to a busy family farm.
-The tree's now have a smaller tap which provides for better overall sugar bush health.
+The tree now has a smaller tap which provides for better overall sugar bush health.
 Without the many helping hands from family and friends the sap season wouldn't be possible.
 As well as the many folks that support us by buying our maple products.
 The tradition of coming together and celebrating the season is still alive and well at Highland Farms.

 Stop by for a visit sometime